Wikia/guidelines/Golang/README.md

 ### Immutability

-Immutable objects and programs that mutate object state are harder to reason about, test, and debug.
+Mutable objects and programs that mutate object state are harder to reason about, test, and debug.
 For domain or value objects (e.g. users) favor immutable objects over mutable ones.